 In contrast to low-level programming languages, it may use natural language elements, be easier to use, or may automate (or even hide entirely) significant areas of computing systems (e.g. memory management), making the process of developing a program simpler and more understandable than when using a lower-level language.
 The amount of abstraction provided defines how "high-level" a programming language is.

-In short: low = more machine friendly, high = more human friendly.
+In big oversimplification: low = more machine friendly, high = more human friendly.

 C is high-level, but back when it was created, most of the work was still being done in low-level Assembly.
-As a result, C has lower level of abstraction than other (still) widely used languages, hence I like to call it "mid-level".
+As a result, C has lower level of abstraction than other (still) widely used languages and is often utilized for low-level programming, hence I like to call it "mid-level".

-You can also easily (with less language bloat) compile C code to Assembly instead to binary and examine what instructions CPU will execute.
+You can also easily (with less language bloat) compile C code to Assembly and examine what instructions processor will execute.

-And if it there is a need, popular C compilers offers you the option in C level down and use inline Assembly to squeeze everything out of CPU.
+And if it there is a need, many popular C compilers offers you the option to level down and use inline Assembly to squeeze everything out of CPU.
 Not really many other languages implement such a thing.

 Low-level languages are harder to program in.
 Not because they are more complicated, but because they are more error prone and thus require way more commitment, memorizing and fiddling.